 \subsection{Performance Across Scenes and Degradations}

-To evaluate the generalization ability of Nano Banana 2, we conduct experiments across diverse scenes and degradation types using a unified prompt setting (LF3).
-We apply the model to the full dataset covering multiple scene categories and degradation conditions, and compare its performance with several diffusion-based restoration methods.
+To evaluate the generalization of Nano Banana 2, we conduct experiments across diverse scenes and degradations using a unified prompt setting (LF3).
+The evaluation covers multiple scene categories and degradation conditions, and compare its performance with several SOTA methods.